 - Click Add channel.

 When the channel connects successfully, a Channel added message appears.

 - If your account has multiple brands, select a Brand to associate with the channel.

 - Click Save settings.

-After you add Facebook Messenger channels to the Zendesk Agent Workspace, you may need to complete these additional tasks:
+After you add Facebook Messenger channels, you may need to complete these additional tasks:

-Adjust your Facebook Messenger business rules and views (see Setting triggers, automations, and views for social messaging).
+Adjust your Facebook Messenger business rules and views, as needed.
+See Setting triggers, automations, and views for social messaging.

-When using Facebook Messenger with the Zendesk Agent Workspace, you need condition statements that read Channel + Is + Facebook Messenger and Brand + is + [selected brand].
+When using Facebook Messenger, you need condition statements that read Channel + Is + Facebook Messenger and Brand + is + [selected brand].

-This section describes some important limitations about using Facebook Messenger in the Zendesk Agent Workspace.
+This section describes some limitations about using Facebook Messenger in Zendesk.

 - There's a 2000 character limit for messages sent through Facebook Messenger.
 Messages longer than that will not be delivered.